rodeoflagellum/rodeoflagellum.github.io/site.md

 ## Top of Page

+For most of my content, I expect the top of the page to have perhaps 2 to 10 labels informing the reader about facets of the post.
+Many blogs on the Internet do something like this (e.g., Nintil has "(edit date; last-update) (wordcount - reading time) (tags) (Is this article wrong?)" and Gwern has "(summary) (tags) (edit date-last-edit) (status) (confidence) (importance) (backlinks) (bibliography)") and it seems to be a meme that has stuck, which makes sense because it is probably useful to most people (it is useful to me).
+The line between too many meta-labels and too few is what I am trying to figure out.

+&emsp; Presently, I think a 1-3 sentence summary of the post, which maybe could include a reflection on it or my thoughts on "where it stands", seems very useful.
+Which tags or categories the post covers also seems very useful.
+Seeing the estimated reading time, word count, readability, and word frequency would be cool, but if I had to choose, I think that only the read-time would be worth retaining.

+&emsp; There are some epistemic considerations as well that should be considered: importance, confidence, impact, extent, inadequacies, and status.
+I will get into these more in depth in some time.
+Deciding which of these to include in each post is often difficult for me.

+&emsp; Next, I would like to see how much my work has been viewed, so a _views_ label (like a button) might be appropriate.
+Like Gwern, I think bibliographies are nice to have for a post, but I am additionally considering having the labels (page-epistemics) (updates) (disagree?), where (page-epistemics) could be a file with all my considerations for the post, updates could be a file including any minor or major updates to my beliefs about what I posted (perhaps after criticism), and disagree? could be a link to a place to rebuke any claim or argument I make.

 ### The Art

+I enjoy looking at art and pictures; as such, I've incorporated free photos and artwork across most of my posts.
+There is no theme, and it is often not the case that I spend a long time looking for an artwork appropriate for the topic that I am writing on or learning about.

+&emsp; I also enjoy black backgrounds with light text, and would like to eventually have an option on this site for this (night/day theme).
+Additionally, if people find the pictures distracting, I want eventually to have something that can disable them.

 ### Informal Tags

+I use a system of abbreviations to sort research papers, HTML pages of articles, and books.
+These abbreviations are by topic, and a single file can have multiple abbreviations - the general format is "abbr1_abb2_abbrN_CondensedTitle_Year.extension".
+There is some overlap with these abbreviations and the permalinks on this site, but I haven't yet made it formal.
+In the future, I might make it so posts can be sortable or findable by these informal tags, but for now there's nothing systematic about it.
+I might list these informal tags in this section at some point, but it's not currently a priority.

 ### Formal Tags

+Find here the formal tags currently in use on the site.

 {% capture temptags %}
   {% for tag in site.tags %}